Noxsios/vai/site/content/docs/roadmap.md

 - add matrix support
 - add more examples
-- get E2E tests covering all the golden paths
 - import / publish to OCI?
 - run a docker container as a task
 - SBOMing?